Chronic Kidney Disease (Renal Failure) in Cats

-• This disease is permanent, progressive, and fatal but quality of life may be enhanced with treatment
+• The chronic form of this disease is permanent, progressive, and fatal but quality of life may be enhanced with treatment

-• Chronic kidney disease is characterized by an increase in water consumption and urination, anemia, lethargy, vomiting, reduced appetite, and high blood pressure
+• Renal failure is characterized by an increase in water consumption and urination, lethargy, vomiting, reduced appetite, and high blood pressure

-• Specific potential causes include congenital disorders, various infections, neoplasias, toxin ingestion, adverse drug reactions, and immune system diseases
+• Specific potential causes include degenerative changes with age, congenital disorders, infections, cancer, toxin ingestion, adverse drug reactions, and immune system disease

 • Diagnosis involves blood analysis, urinalysis, and imaging